atmin/jtmpl/README.md

 When model changes, DOM is updated and vice versa.

-`jtmpl` accepts tags in HTML comments, so your template can be valid, empty HTML.
+`jtmpl` accepts tags in HTML comments, so your template can be valid HTML.

 Details